7 Best Fruit Trees to Grow in Ohio (With Pictures)

 1. Apple Tree

-Apple trees are popular fruit trees to grow because they produce a huge harvest, so you will have plenty of fruit for cider, pies, snacks, and drinks.
+Apple trees are popular fruit trees to grow because they produce a huge harvest, and you will have plenty of fruit for cider, pies, snacks, and drinks.
 You’ll even have some left to sell for profit.
-Planting multiple trees will help them cross-pollinate, so you can get more apples.
-These trees are easy to grow and require little maintenance.
-They’re cold hardy and can grow even when there’s snow on the ground.
-The only downside is that the apples can collect many insects, especially after they’ve fallen from the tree, so you’ll spend quite a bit of time each year picking up apples off the ground and cleaning them.
+Planting multiple trees will help them cross-pollinate so that you can get more apples.

 2. Pear Tree